ngjunsiang/laymansguide-src/season11/issue138/issue138.md

 It is literally an entire system on a chip: a **system-on-chip** (SoC)!

-More and more functionality would gradually be moved into the SoC itself, with fewer auxiliary chips required: sensors, gyroscopes, image processors for the camera, etc. More educational perhaps would be to look at what’s *not* included in the SoC, particularly by the time we get to the the iPhone 12’s SoC, called the A14.
+More and more functionality would gradually be migrated into the SoC itself, with fewer auxiliary chips required: sensors, gyroscopes, image processors for the camera, etc. More educational perhaps would be to look at what’s *not* included in the SoC, particularly by the time we get to the the iPhone 12’s SoC, called the A14.

 Not on the A14 SoC: